fatimahmohaimeed/FarmBlog/README.md

 # Farm  blog
 Here I have created a blog for a farm..
-The admin posts farm news about what crops are there, when they open and close and what courses are available (planting courses, date selection courses, animal care courses, etc.
+The admin posts news about the farm opening and closing, about crops, what courses are available (planting courses, animal care courses, etc.).

-he administrator sign up from this page ..
+The administrator signs up from this page ..